Army LeadershipOpportunities to Lead within Royal Signals

 First stripe – selected for promotion to Lance Corporal?

-All Royal Signals soldiers selected for promotion to Lance Corporal (LCpl) attend a 2 week long PNCO CLM course at 4 (Mil Trg) Sqn.
+All Royal Signals soldiers selected for promotion to Lance Corporal (LCpl) attend a two- week long PNCO CLM course either at 4 (Mil Trg) Sqn or one of the Corps franchised units.

 Second stripe – selected for promotion to Corporal?

-Royal Signals LCpls selected for promotion to Corporal (Cpl) attend a 5 week long JNCO CLM Part 1 course at 4 (Mil Trg) Sqn.
+Royal Signals LCpls selected for promotion to Corporal (Cpl) attend a two-week long JNCO CLM Part 1 course at 4 (Mil Trg) Sqn.

 Third stripe – selected for promotion to Sergeant (Sgt)?

-Royal Signals Cpls selected for promotion to Sgt attend a 3 week long SNCO CLM Part 1 course at 4 (Mil Trg) Sqn.
+Royal Signals Corporals selected for promotion to Sergeant attend a two-week long SNCO CLM Part 1 course at 4 (Mil Trg) Sqn.

 Getting a Warrant?